epicerieledetour/ledetour-vouchers/NOTES.md

 - Why unittest vs pytest ? pytest is nicer but it's one less dependency
 - Do not run new subprocesses to test cli, too slow

+- Data driver from database, no business logic should be outside of the database.
+If and For and for data presentation only